Top 5 Eco-Friendly Alternatives to Single-Use Plastic Cups for Foodservice Buyers

 Considerations

-• Ensure access to industrial composting facilities.
+• Confirm access to industrial composting facilities and product-level certification.

-2. Water-Based Uncoated Paper Cups
+2. Water-Based Coated Paper Cups

 Eco-friendly green paper cups made from biodegradable and compostable materials, suitable for sustainable disposable drinkware.